ChiNoel-osu/ConsoleAPP/README.md

 MovingCursor.c turns the console into a useless text whiteboard, user can use the arrow key to move the cursor.
 It's surprisingly hard to code.

-Mouse.c is a hardcore-af mouse positioning challenge which requires user to click the randomly placed cursor.
+Mouse.c is a hardcore-af mouse positioning challenge which requires user to click the randomly placed cursor, now with difficulty setting.